Survival Dispatch News has moved!

 Great teams find people who complement the existing skill sets and fill the positions of weakness.
 This is where filling the roles of the group comes in.
 Everyone knows the basic roles for survival such as the tactical guy or the gardener but what about the mediator, the negotiator, the logistics person?
 These are all important roles of a group and the trick is filling them with the right people.
 The survival group is a complex organization made up of volunteers with various motivations.
 As such, the key positions within the group should be chosen with care.
 Group business should be conducted with the best interests of all members in mind.

-We need to backup a few steps to talk about decision making and organization before we can throw warm bodies at the problem.
+We need to back up a few steps to talk about decision making and organization before we can throw warm bodies at the problem.
 If we aren’t organized, there will be all kinds of group dysfunction.
 Regardless of total size the following thoughts should be implemented in to the group in some fashion.

 For the average survival group, I recommend a council based leadership group with a chairperson/facilitator to manage strategic decisions and policy.
 Committees or work groups dedicated to specific tasks should manage daily operations.
 This arrangement reduces and distributes the common ground operations to those who are best qualified or suited to those tasks while reducing bureaucracy.
 Once councils have been established, they designate committees or work groups of core importance.
 These committees should report regularly on the status of their work and on how the committee is functioning.